Configurations, Tessellations and Tone Networks: Introduction

-In the case of four-note chords one has twenty-four permutations of the way in which the four notes can be distributed over the four voices.
-For example, the minor sixth chord $Cm^{\,6}$, which takes the form $\{C, E_\flat, G, A\}$ in root position, admits, among its twelve odd permutations, the form $\{A, E_\flat, G, C\}$.
-The significance of this particular permutation of a minor sixth chord is more apparent if we transpose the root chord down by a major third to give us the $A_\flat m^{\,6}$ chord $\{A_\flat, C_\flat, E_\flat, F\}$ in root position and its much-discussed odd permutation $\{F, C_\flat, E_\flat, A_\flat\}$ which, in Wagner's notation $\{F, B, E_\flat, A_\flat\}$ we recognize as the so-called `Tristan' chord in the form in which it appears in the opening bars of the eponymous opera.
-More specifically, the permutation is $\{1,2,3,4\} \to \{4,2,3,1\}$.
-The same chord, at the same pitch levels, appears prominently, played by the left hand, as an arpeggio, fortissimo, in a passage of Chopin's $G$-minor Ballade, Opus 23, just before the {\em pi\`u animato}, in the enharmonically equivalent representation $\{E_\sharp, B, D_\sharp, G_\sharp\}$, obtained by applying the same permutation to the $G_\sharp m^{\,6}$ chord.
-We have digressed on to the consideration of minor sixths to stress the importance of the group of permutations of $n$ objects in chord formation.
+In the case of tetrachords there are twenty-four permutations of the way in which the four notes can be distributed over four voices.
+The minor sixth $Cm^{6} = [C, E_\flat, G, A]$, in root position, admits, among its twelve odd permutations, the form $[A, E_\flat, G, C]$.
+The significance of this permutation is apparent if we transpose the root down by a major third to give $A_\flat m^{6} = [A_\flat, C_\flat, E_\flat, F]$ in root position and its odd permutation $[F, C_\flat, E_\flat, A_\flat]$ which, in Wagner's notation $[F, B, E_\flat, A_\flat]$ we recognize as the ``Tristan'' chord in the form it first appears in the opening bars of {\it Tristan und Isolde}.
+The permutation in this case is $[1,2,3,4] \to [4,2,3,1]$.
+The same chord, at the same pitch levels, appears prominently, in the left hand, as an arpeggio, fortissimo, in a passage of Chopin's G Minor Ballade, Op.~23, just before the {\em pi\`u animato}, in the enharmonically equivalent representation $[E_\sharp, B, D_\sharp, G_\sharp]$, obtained by applying the same permutation to the $G_\sharp m^{6}$ chord.
+We have segued on to the consideration of minor sixths here to stress the importance of the group of permutations of $n$ objects in chord formation.
+We shall have more to say on the Tristan chord shortly.
+Note that under the permutation $[1,2,3,4] \to [4,1,2,3]$ the minor sixth $Cm^6 = [ C, E_{\flat}, G, A] $ becomes a half-diminished seventh, $A^{\varnothing 7} = [A, C, E_\flat, G]$.
+Similarly, under $[1,2,3,4] \to [2,3,4,1]$ the minor seventh $Cm^7 = [C, E_{\flat}, G, B_{\flat}]$ becomes a major sixth, $E_{\flat}M^6 = [E_{\flat}, G, B_{\flat}, C]$.
+Since $Cm^7$ and $E_{\flat}M^6$ are the same modulo permutation, is the underlying triad $Cm$ or $E_{\flat}M$?
+Likewise, since $Cm^6$ and $A^{\varnothing 7} = [A, C, E_\flat, G]$ are the same modulo permutation, is the underlying triad $Cm$ or the diminished triad $[A, C, E_\flat]$?
+Such chords can perform in either capacity -- one needs the context in which they appear to determine their function.
+Two historical precedents for this observation are Rameau's notion of {\em double emploi} and Gottfried Weber's {\em Mehrdeutigkeit}.